ryujt/glacier-restore/README.md

 # AWS S3 Glacier Restore Utility

-Utility script to restore files on AWS S3 that have the GLACIER storage class.
+Utility scripts to manage and restore files on AWS S3 that have the GLACIER storage class.

 ## Installation